adrutherford/Data_Structures_Projects/README.md

 This repository contains a couple highlights of projects that I worked on during my Data Structures and Algorithms class.
-For the Graphs project I wrote the DFS and BFS functions in the Graph.h file.
+For the Graphs project I wrote the DFS and BFS functions in the Graph.hpp file.